DADA NEXUS SHAREHOLDER ALERT BY FORMER LOUISIANA ATTORNEY GENERAL: KAHN SWICK & FOTI, LLC REMINDS INVESTORS WITH LOSSES IN EXCESS OF $100,000 Of Lead ...

-(MENAFN- PR Newswire) NEW ORLEANS, Feb.
-2, 2024 /PRNewswire/ -- Kahn Swick & Foti, LLC ("KSF") and KSF partner, former Attorney General of Louisiana, Charles C. Foti, Jr., remind investors that they have until March 11, 2024 to file lead plaintiff applications in a securities class action lawsuit against Dada Nexus Limited (NasdaqGS: DADA), if they purchased or otherwise acquired the Company's securities between May 11, 2023 and January 8, 2024, inclusive (the "Class Period").
+(MENAFN- GlobeNewsWire - Nasdaq) NEW ORLEANS, Feb.
+06, 2024 (GLOBE NEWSWIRE) -- Kahn Swick & Foti, LLC (“KSF”) and KSF partner, former Attorney General of Louisiana, Charles C. Foti, Jr., remind investors that they have until March 11, 2024 to file lead plaintiff applications in a securities class action lawsuit against Dada Nexus Limited (NasdaqGS: DADA), if they purchased or otherwise acquired the Company's securities between May 11, 2023 and January 8, 2024, inclusive (the“Class Period”).
 This action is pending in the United States District Court for the Central District of California.

 What You May Do